chilts/awssum/README.md

 However, there are also examples of where node-awssum can't really help make the operation nicer.
 Many of the Amazon Web Services return XML which we blindly convert to a data structure and return that to the caller.
 In these cases we don't perform any kind of manipulation or conversion to a canonical structure to make the returned data nicer.
-In these cases, a small library which sits on top of node-awssums libraries may be a good choice.
+In these cases, a small library which sits on top of node-awssums libraries may be a good choice (see *winston-simpledb* for an example of this - http://github.com/appsattic/winston-simpledb).
 This would be especially true for SimpleDB where the higher level library could perform number padding, date conversions, creation of multi-field indexes and default field values - none of which node-awssum does.

 # Examples